Coal Spoil Connections

 • Location of Project: Wales – Across the three counties of Rhondda Cynon Taf, Caerphilly and Blaenau Gwent

-• Species benefiting from Project: Key species for the Coal Spoil Connections project include the Mardy Monster (Turdulisoma cf helenreadae), Tormentil Mining Bee (Andrena tarsata), Grayling Butterfly (Hipparchia semele), Dingy Skipper (Erynnis tages), Small Pearl-bordered Fritillary (Boloria selene), the Beddau Beast (Cragogona dalensi).
+• Species benefiting from Project: Key species for the Coal Spoil Connections project include the Maerdy Monster (Turdulisoma cf helenreadae), Tormentil Mining Bee (Andrena tarsata), Grayling Butterfly (Hipparchia semele), Dingy Skipper (Erynnis tages), Small Pearl-bordered Fritillary (Boloria selene), the Beddau Beast (Cragogona dalensi).

 • Project funded by: Welsh Government’s Nature Networks Fund, administered by the National Lottery Heritage Fund, and the D’Oyly Carte Charitable Trust.